danrlu/nextflow_cheatsheet/README.md

 ### DSL2
+This is a little outdated.
+Is anyone still DSL1-ing??
 - Moving to DSL2 is a one-way street.
 It's so intuitive with clean and readable code.
 - In DSL1, each queue channel can only be used once.
 - In DSL2, a channel can be fed into multiple processes